hoangsonww/PetSwipe-Match-App/README.md

 ---

+## 📝 GitHub Actions CI/CD

+PetSwipe uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+The workflow is defined in `.github/workflows/workflow.yml`.

+The CI/CD pipeline includes the following steps:

+---

 ## 🧪 Command Line Interface

 The app also includes a CLI for managing pets and users.
 You can run the CLI commands from the root directory: